Pack like Brellie!

-She includes tips about baggage restrictions, weather in France, and considers vacation activities.
+She researches baggage restrictions, destination weather, and considers vacation activities.

-Your baggage limits may be determined by an interior flight and NOT the overseas flight.
+ALERT!
+Your baggage limits may be determined by the most restrictive flight on your itinerary.

 Why?
-Often the planes flying internal France/Europe routes are smaller than those crossing an ocean.
+Often the planes flying short distances (perhaps your connection) are smaller than those flying long-haul routes (cross-country or overseas).

 Check YOUR airline's website for baggage limits that affect YOU!